Aily-AIRecycle/Aily_kiosk/README.md

 ## Introduction

-This project is a plutter desktop application that enters the kiosk screen of the Aily - AIRecycler.
+This project is a flutter desktop application that enters the kiosk screen of the Aily - AIRecycler.

 ## Dependencies